Cyncrovee/Recoilless-Editor/README.md

 A free and open source TUI text editor

 # Usage
+## WARNING (IMPORTANT)
+When resizing the window with the program open, it may flicker!
+Be careful when using it if you have photosensitive epilepsy or a similar condition.
 ## Prerequisites
 - Rust installed on the system
 ## Running